Two children drown in River Indus

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 SUKKUR: Two children drowned in the Indus River near Khairpur district on Tuesday.
-Reports said two children of Katcha areas village Gul Hassan near Pir-Jo-Goth in Khairpur, drowned while taking bath in the river.
-They were identified as Zamir, s/o Shahameer, and Irshad, s/o Dilshah Manghnejo.
-The rescue team recovered their bodies from the river.
+Reports said two children of Katcha areas village Gul Hassan near Pir-Jo-Goth in Khairpur, drowned while taking bath in the river, were identified as Zamir s/o Shahameer and Irshad s/o Dilshah Manghnejo.
+The rescue team recovered their bodies form the river.